Skip to content

 Sun Tzu combines two pieces of colloquial wisdom in this passage:

-When I was a professional boxer, I trained hard for every opponent, regardless of his record.
-It would be foolish to assume that he was coming to lose just because my opponent had more losses than wins.
+As a professional boxer, I trained hard for every opponent, regardless of his record.
+It would be foolish to assume he was coming to lose just because my opponent had more losses than wins.

 By training hard for my opponent, the worst-case scenario is that I would be prepared to fight well, no matter what he entered the ring with.
 The best-case scenario is that my opponent would be completely overwhelmed by abilities and preparation.

 It doesn’t matter what your plans are.
-You can increase their likelihood of coming to fruition if you consider how things can go wrong, then devise a method of preventing or mitigating them.
+You can increase their likelihood of coming to fruition if you consider how things can go wrong and devise a method to prevent or mitigate them.

 Most people only focus on the upside of their plans.
 They imagine that everything will go well, with only minor resistance.
 However, anything worth doing tends to sprout a major problem that almost acts as a way to weed out the unprepared and unworthy.

-You can make it pretty far if you only focus on preparing for the ways that you won’t make it.
+You can make it pretty far if you only focus on preparing for the ways you won’t.

 sun tzu art of war quotes "Humble words and increased preparations are signs that the enemy is about to advance.
 Violent language and driving forward as if to the attack are signs that he will retreat."